 On September 13th, the United States recognizes Uncle Sam Day.
-The day commemorates the man behind the iconic image.
-The fascinating nickname for the United States government was born on September 13, 1766.
+The day commemorates the man behind the iconic image and fascinating nickname for the United States government who was born on September 13, 1766.

 Sam Wilson, a meatpacker from New York, was born on September 12, 1766, and supplied barrels of meat to soldiers during the war of 1812.
 To identify the meat for shipment, Wilson prominently stamped “U.S.” on the barrels.
 It wasn’t long before the soldiers dubbed the grub a delivery from Uncle Sam.
 As such nicknames tend to do, its popularity spread.

-Credit is given to German-born illustrator and cartoonist Thomas Nast for developing the long-legged Uncle Sam we know today.
+Credit is given to German-born illustrator and cartoonist Thomas Nast for developing the long-legged Uncle Sam familiar to us.
 With the starred top hat and striped pants, the Uncle Sam debut in Harper’s Weekly, also.
 He took on many issues with Nast as his illustrator.
 Some of the issues topics included Boss Tweed, Union recruitment, and Reconstruction.